 - Do I need a prescription from my doctor, or is documentation of prior maternity care in my insurance record sufficient proof of my need?

 - Can I purchase a pump from a regular store and submit the receipt for reimbursement?
-If so, where can I find the reimbursement request form and where do I mail it?
+If so, where can I find the reimbursement request insurance form, and where do I mail it?

-- What medical supply companies are you contracted with that can provide me with a breast pump?
+- What contracted medical supply companies can provide me with a breast pump?

-- Are there limitations on what types of pumps you cover — manual vs. electric?
+- Are there limitations about which types of pumps you cover — manual vs. electric?

-- What is the value limitation — i.e., what is the maximum cost you will cover so I make sure I choose a pump within those dollar limits?
+- What is the value limitation — i.e., what is the maximum cost you will cover?

-- Do you cover other related supplies – additional milk bottles, flanges, breast milk storage bags, replacement tubing, etc.?
+- Do you cover other related supplies such as additional milk bottles, flanges, breast milk storage bags, or replacement tubing?

-- Is there anything else I need to know about properly purchasing a pump through my insurance?
+- Is there anything else I should know about properly purchasing a breast pump through insurance?

-While there are many medical supply companies that will provide breast pumps, there are four online options that are quite common.
+While many medical supply companies provide breast pumps, there are four common online breast pump options.
 Here is an overview of some of the features they offer.

-Prior to finalizing an order from any company, you should verify with your insurance that they are a contracted company.
+Before finalizing an order from any company, verify with your insurance that they are a contracted company.
 Most companies will verify your insurance as part of their process, but it’s ultimately your responsibility to confirm your coverage.

-You can find more in-depth details, such as the brands offered, FAQ and order forms links for each of the 4 companies listed below.
+You can find more in-depth details, such as the brands offered, FAQs, and order form links for each of the four companies listed below.